Seyi-Daniel/ASV_NEAT/README.md

 For every deterministic scenario of the selected encounter family the script:

 1. Rebuilds the NEAT network from the pickle/config pair.
-2. Replays the encounter without rendering while recording the trace via the new callback.
+2. Loads the previously captured `trace.json` and `frames/` for each scenario from `--data-dir` instead of re-running the simulation.
-3. Computes summary metrics (steps, collision status, goal distance, COLREGs penalties, etc.) and their aggregate cost.
+3. Computes summary metrics (steps, collision status, goal distance, COLREGs penalties, etc.) and their aggregate cost using the captured metadata.
 4. Feeds the captured feature matrix through `lime.LimeTabularExplainer` using the built-in feature names and action labels, yielding a local explanation for every time-step.